cloudpilot-emu/cloudpilot-emu.github.io/embedded/README.md

 CloudpilotEmu allows you to change the user name by calling [setHotsyncName](./reference/interfaces/Emulator.html#setHotsyncName).

-**WARNING:** CloudpilotEMu calls into PalmOS in order to change the hotsync name.
+**WARNING:** CloudpilotEmu calls into PalmOS in order to change the hotsync name.
 This has the potential of crashing the device under rare circumstances.
 Doing so while the launcher is running should be fine.
 In order to be 100% safe from bad surprises, set up the hotsync name before the emulator is resumed ---